ArchiveForge/archiveforge.github.io/index.md

 Help researchers to generate better archive files.

 # Features

--Defined file structure in the archive file.
+- Defined file structure in the archive file.
--Field-specific metadata (for Findability of content) -Auto-fill authors, publication, institution, etc.
+- Field-specific metadata (for Findability of content)
+- Auto-fill authors, publication, institution, etc.
--Data and metadata extraction
+- Data and metadata extraction
--Automatic format conversion
+- Automatic format conversion

 More information are coming soon ...